STTMP, Part 3–Pretty Sounds and Colors!

 Douglas Trumbull, who directed the ground-breaking special effects for 2001: A Space Odyssey, and John Dykstra, who had done the effects for the original Star Wars two years earlier, both did special effects work on Star Trek: The Motion Picture.
 At the time, the budget of $46 million was the largest for any American movie in history, and special effects were a large part of that budget.
 Though not bad for the era, the effects and sets of TOS have a deserved reputation for cheesiness.
 Paramount obviously intended to show what Star Trek would look like with a real FX budget.
 Watching the movie, one can certainly see where the money went.
 It is generally said of STTMP that they went a bit overboard with FX, in fact, and there is some legitimacy to this.
 I’ll save that for later discussion.
 Here, I want to touch on a few things about the effects as such.

 I should add that while I join most fans in deploring the costumes, I do think the design of the bridge is one of the best in the Star Trek franchise.
 The bridge on TNG looked like a lounge.
 The bridges in the later movies and series became increasingly darker, while that of the 2009 reboot was to my taste glaringly bright, looking more like a medical lab than a starship bridge.
-The 360° set and the lavish detail make the bridge look real; and the beige color scheme and medium lighting make the bridge look like something actually built for use and functionality–something you’d see in a real ship.
+The 360° set of the bridge in STTMP and the lavish detail make it look real; and the beige color scheme and medium lighting make the bridge look like something actually built for use and functionality–something you’d see in a real ship.
 All in all, a very good verisimilitude of what the Enterprise would be like if she were real.

 In a sense, the three posts thus far have been preliminaries.
 Next we’ll plunge into the nitty gritty by looking at the script.